Welcome New Generation Instance Types

 Reserved Volume Cost Analysis

 For a node in a cluster with 100GB EBS reserved volume, the static cost of using reserved volume will be around 17₵ ($0.17) per day.
 This amounts to less than 2% of the daily cost of c3.2xlarge instances and will be lower for other instances in the family such as c3.4xlarge (0.8%) and c3.8xlarge (0.4%).

 The only additional cost is for the I/O operations performed on these volumes which will be proportional to the amount of data stored in the cluster in addition to local instance storage.
 The additional requests are reasonably priced at $0.05 per 1 million I/O requests.

-Using the reserved volume technique with new generation instances, it is possible to achieve 50% better performance for Hadoop jobs with approximately 17% reduction of costs.
-Better performance at lower cost!
+Using the reserved volume technique with new generation instances, it is possible to achieve 50% better performance for Hadoop jobs with an approximately 17% reduction in costs.
+Better performance at a lower cost!